 Measure the working time seamlessly to accurately evaluate your team's ability.

 - Read visual indicators for instant updates:

 Find out what's going on, at one glance.
 Card colors, priorities, tags, deadlines and much more.

 - Evaluate performance:

 Even a basic Kanban will yield an increase in performance.
-Task distribution, monitoring the workflow and making adjustments along the way will improve your process efficiency.
-One software development team hired by BBC Worldwide London has seen tremendous improvement over a course of 12 months after implementing Kanban.
-Their delivery time shortened by 37% and the consistency of delivery improved by 47%.
+Task distribution, workflow monitoring and making adjustments along the way, will improve your process efficiency.
+One software development team, hired by BBC Worldwide London, has seen tremendous improvement over a course of 12 months, after implementing Kanban.
+Their delivery time shortened by 37%, and the consistency of delivery improved by 47%.
 And this isn't an isolated case!

-Performance boost: Insightful analytics allow you to measure performance, informing you of improvement opportunities.
-Kanban is very flexible - it makes it easy to polish the process in order to achieve best results.
+Performance boost: Insightful analytics allow you to measure performance and inform of any improvement opportunities.
+Kanban is very flexible, making it easy to polish the process, in order to achieve best results.

 Easy organization and collaboration: Kanban executes the power of a visual approach: by use of columns, swimlanes and colored cards.
-You're able to work on a shared board with your team and collaborate in real time.
-Digital Kanban will give you access to the workflow from any place, any time.
-You'll be able to easily share tasks and conveniently communicate them to your colleagues.
+You're able to work on a shared board with your team, and collaborate in real time.
+Digital Kanban will give you access to the workflow from any place, at any time.
+You'll be able to easily share tasks, and conveniently communicate them to your colleagues.